SergioNavadijo/entrena_strength/content/project/thebook.md

 This book will be of great interest to you if you are a coach, gymnast, physiotherapist, strength coach, or parent interested in knowing why and how gymnasts should strength train.
 It book won't be ready until 2020 or later, but it will be worth your wait.

-Until then, if you live near Vantaa and are interested in in-person coaching get in touch with me at: __sergionavadijo@gmail.com__.
+Until then, if you live near Vantaa and are interested in in-person coaching get in touch with me at: <sergionavadijo@gmail.com>